 Existing zoning in the BOA allows for a full range of land uses.
-However, if the strategic vision for a particular parcel is not permitted under current zoning regulations, it should not be considered a barrier or obstacle to achieving the desired redevelopment scenario additional series of design criteria associated with architecture, relationships to the street and surrounding buildings, signage, parking, site amenities and site design.
+However, if the strategic vision for a particular parcel is not permitted under current zoning regulations, it should not be considered a barrier or obstacle to achieving the desired redevelopment scenario.

-The existing regulatory framework in place for the City of Rochester may be modified to achieve the vision and long term redevelopment objectives identified in the Nomination Study.
+The existing regulatory framework in place for the City of Rochester may be modified to achieve the vision and long-term redevelopment objectives identified in the Nomination Study.

-Although design guidelines are in place for the Center City District, they should also be considered for key commercial and mixed use corridors, such as Lyell Avenue and Lake Avenue to improve the aesthetic condition of these heavily-traveled
+Although design guidelines are in place for the Center City District, they should also be considered for key commercial and mixed use corridors, such as Lyell Avenue and Lake Avenue to improve the aesthetic condition of these heavily-traveled corridors relationships to the street and surrounding buildings, signage, parking, site amenities and site design.